zuckung/endless-sky-plugins/README.md

 <br>

-Currently there are 90 expert crew members.
+Currently there are 95 expert crew members.
 Visit spaceports with an outfitter to find the missions(1% chance).
-In every of the following regions  you can find 5 experts: Rim, South, Dirt Belt, Deep, Near Earth, Core, North, Paradise, Hai, Bunrodea(after first contact), Remnant, Wanderer(after translation device), Kor Efret(after Rek went to the Kor Efret), Gegno, Successor, Arachi, Kimek, Saryd(last 3 after coalition first contact).<br>
+In every of the following regions  you can find 5 experts: Rim, South, Dirt Belt, Deep, Near Earth, Core, North, Paradise, Hai, Bunrodea(after first contact), Remnant, Wanderer(after translation device), Kor Efret(after Rek went to the Kor Efret), Gegno, Successor, Avgi(after first contact), Arachi, Kimek, Saryd(last 3 after coalition first contact).<br>

-Their technology fields are: combat(9) cooling(9) energy(9) engine(9) fuel(9) hull(9) jamming(9) scanner(9) shield(9) storage(9).<br>
+Their technology fields are: combat(10) cooling(10) energy(10) engine(10) fuel(10) hull(9) jamming(9) scanner(9) shield(9) storage(9).<br>

 In case you can't afford their daily wage you can store them at the outfitter without daily costs.<br>